CMTRF Scientific Advisory Board

 University of Michigan

-Brett A. McCray, MD, PhD, is a physician scientist with training in neuromuscular disease and a background in cellular and molecular neuroscience.
+Dr. McCray is a physician scientist with training in neuromuscular disease and a background in cellular and molecular neuroscience.
 He is currently an Assistant Professor in Neurology at the University of Michigan.
 He received his MD and PhD degrees from the University of Pennsylvania where he worked with Dr. J. Paul Taylor on the pathogenesis of hereditary neuropathy due to mutations in Rab7.
 He then completed neurology residency at the Mass General-Brigham Neurology program, followed by neuromuscular fellowship at Johns Hopkins.
 In addition to caring for patients with CMT and other neuromuscular diseases, he also runs a basic science and translational laboratory focused on inherited forms of peripheral neuropathy.
-His laboratory research is primarily focused on the pathogenesis of Charcot-Marie-Tooth disease type 2C (CMT2C) and related disorders that are caused by gain-of-function mutations in the cation channel TRPV4.
+His laboratory research is primarily focused on the pathogenesis of Charcot-Marie-Tooth disease type 2C and related disorders that are caused by gain-of-function mutations in the cation channel TRPV4.
 His laboratory studies cellular and animal models to gain insight into the role of TRPV4 in health and disease.
 He has also established a TRPV4 patient registry and specialized multidisciplinary natural history study to better define the course of the disease and to lay the foundation for a future clinical trial.

 William Motley, MD, PhD